darrylbartlett/configure-ad/README.md

 <img src="https://github.com/darrylbartlett/configure-ad/assets/159499839/0ef3d6a9-abb7-490b-aab1-b19002987fd4"/>
 </p>

-<h1>osTicket - Installation</h1>
+<h1>Active Directory (On-premise) Setup</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the setup of on-premise Active Directory, connecting to a client computer, and managing different containers and user accounts.<br />

 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure for creating a Virtual Machine
-- Remote Desktop Connection
-- Internet Information Services (IIS)
+- Active Directory (On-premise)

 <h2>Operating System Used</h2>

+- Windows Server 2022 for a domain controller
-- Windows 10 Pro (22H2)
+- Windows 10 Pro (22H2) for a client computer

 <h2>List of Prerequisites</h2>

-- Creation of an Azure Virtual Machine (VM) with Windows 10 Pro
+- Creation of an Azure Virtual Machine (VM) with Windows 10 Pro as a client computer
+- Creation of an Azure Virtual Machine (VM) with Windows Server 2022 as a domain controller
+    - This domain controller has been setup with a static IP on its virtual network interface card
-- Connecting to the VM using Remote Desktop Connection
+- Connecting to the VMs using Remote Desktop Connection
-- Installation files for osTicket – the following files were downloaded for this example:
-  - osTicket
-  - PHP Manager for IIS
-  - PHP
-  - Rewrite Module
-  - VC Redistributable
-  - MySQL
-  - HeidiSQL
 <br />

 <h2>Installation Steps</h2>